 Hundreds of residents came along to vote for their favourite projects, from children aged 10 years, to grandparents, to supporters of the projects as well as people who had never heard about these fantastic local organisations before.
 Unfortunately, the amount of funding available could not support all of the finalists bids so Motiv8 and Loud and Proud will be fully funded, with Oarsome chance receiving the remainder of the monies with £845.40.

 You can find information about the previous YOUdecide round below, along with the history of the scheme on the History of YOUdecide page.
-To discuss an idea or for more information about the scheme, please contact Sam Mitchell: email@example.com or 023 9254 5232.
+To discuss an idea or for more information about the scheme, please email firstname.lastname@example.org or call 023 9254 5232.

 Decision Day 2017

 Momentum Youth, LGBT+ youth group and Panjazz International (Gosport) were the winners from the first Youth YOUdecide Decision Day held on Thursday 11th May 2017.
 They all received a share of £5,000 of Gosport Community Safety Partnership funds to help to support young people and address issues of community safety within Gosport.

 Students from Brune Park Community School, Bridgemary School, Bay House School & Sixth Form, St Vincent College and Motiv8 took part in the day, listening to pitches from the six finalists about how they would spend the money.